EMAN-Omeka/Babel/README.md

-#Babel - Content Translation for Omeka
+# Babel - Content Translation for Omeka

-##Warning
+## Warning

 This plugin is a work in progress.
 Feedback is much appreciated.

-##Purpose
+## Purpose

 This module aims to provide an elegant way to translate Omeka CONTENT, as opposed to Omeka interface strings, which are handled via the usual gettext technology.

 It provides a hopefuly seemless integration of translation features directly into standard Omeka content management forms.

-##Installation
+## Installation

 Make sure SwitchLanguage is installed and activated.

-Configure available languages at http://yoursite.com/admin/plugins/config? name=SwitchLanguage.
+Configure available languages at `http://yoursite.com/admin/plugins/config? name=SwitchLanguage`.

 The "Flag only" option is highly recommended, otherwise the admin screens will function badly.